EnriqueFolchBlasco/RussianRoulette_JavaFX/README.md

 The game gives you the options to shoot, spin the gun and shoot, and to see the chamber of the bullets in case you wanna check that the game is correctly functioning.

+It's a basic game that since I was a teenager always thought it would be fun to try to understand how to do it, and seems I have done it, atleast the basics of it, resetting the data after the game ends ain't really a preocupation for me.

+> [!IMPORTANT]
-In case you want to make the project work, remember to add the "sdk".
+> In case you want to make the project work, remember to add the "sdk".
+> After ending a match data won't reset itself and may be buggy (having data from past game, relaunch it ig).